Datahelix-by-Jasadrenik/Eukaryotic-Whole-Genome-Assembly-and-Annotation-Workflow/README.md

 Installation:
 The simplest way to install Medaka is using conda.

-'''conda create -n medaka -c conda-forge -c nanoporetech -c bioconda medaka'''
+conda create -n medaka -c conda-forge -c nanoporetech -c bioconda medaka

 Usage:

-'''medaka_consensus -i input_basecalls.fq -d draft_assembly.fa -o output_directory -t <threads>'''
+medaka_consensus -i input_basecalls.fq -d draft_assembly.fa -o output_directory -t <threads>

 Note: input_basecalls.fq should be your basecalled FASTQ file, and draft_assembly.fa should be the assembly output from a tool like Flye.